 Now that you understand a lot about the particle sizes of the substrate, let’s talk about the depth.

 The deeper your substrate goes, the more maintenance it will require.
 If your substrate is very deep, fish food and waste can be composed and turn is too toxic nitrates and eventually kill your fish if it builds up enough.
 Deeper substrates may be necessary for burrowing fish.

 Shallower substrate does not post as much bacteria and is, therefore, less of a biological filter but it is easier clean.
-I think that 1.5-2 inch of sand bed is the best substrate in general.
+I think that a 1.5-2 inch sand bed is the best substrate in general.